CodingEDI/CodingEDI.github.io/content/gallery/arfon.md

 Science Mission Office at STScI in Baltimore – the home of Hubble Space Telescope and other flagship NASA science missions.
-For those of you paying attention, you might have noticed that I was at GitHub once before (2013–2016), helping to bring open source to academiap.
+For those of you paying attention, you might have noticed that I was at GitHub once before (2013–2016), helping to bring open source to academia.